Guide written by:

 Bore and blade diameter

-Blades are toothed metal discs featuring a hole in the centre called a bore.
-This hole is used to attach the blade to the saw.
-You can select a blade with a bore that has a larger diameter than the bore shaft of your saw provided that you use an reducer ring.
-The diameter of the bore must also be at least 5 mm smaller than that of the nut that attaches the blade to the bore shaft, for obvious safety reasons.
+Circular saw blades are toothed metal discs featuring a hole in the centre called a bore.
+This hole is used to secure the blade to the saw.
+Essentially, the bore size must match the size of your saw but you can select a blade with a larger bore provided that you use a reducer ring or bush to attach it to the saw.
+For obvious safety reasons, the diameter of the bore must also be at least 5 mm smaller than the nut that secures the blade to the bore shaft.

-The diameter of the blade must not exceed the maximum diameter of the blade designed to be used with your circular saw.
-Buying a blade that is slightly smaller is not dangerous, but it will reduce the maximum cutting depth.
-If you're not sure, refer to the user guide of your saw or check the sizeof the blade currently on your saw.
+The diameter of the blade must not exceed the maximum size accepted by your circular saw; this information will be set out in the product specifications.
+Buying a blade that is slightly smaller is not dangerous but it will reduce cutting depth.
+If you're not sure, refer to the manufacturer's instructions or check the size of the blade currently on your saw.

-It is important to note that the gullet (the space between two teeth) is more important than the number of teeth.
+It is important to note that the gullet size can actually be more important than the number of teeth featured.
 A 130 mm blade with 24 teeth will have the same gullets as a 260 mm blade with 48 teeth.
-In general, blades are marked to indicate whether they are designed for rip cutting, finishing work or if they are a combination blade.
+If it's all sounding a bit complicated, don't worry – blades are usually marked to indicate the type of job they are equipped to handle whether this be coarse work, finishing work or a range of tasks.

 Alternate top bevel teeth (ATB)